outdreamer/build-a-cure/docs/tasks/implementation_options.md

 	- some structures cant be reduced to another definition, for example, like 'input', which if it's reduced to another structure like 'triggers' or 'requirements' or 'assumptions', changes its definition so it cant be used to cover the other structures it refers to
+	- to do:
+		- add fetching of definition_routes as well as the primary definition to this function or the find() implementation when pulling a definition, given the usefulness of definition_routes for find()
 	'''
 	# defs are default core structure definitions
 	defs = {